ankurjbordoloi/ankurjbordoloi.github.io/PROJECT.md

 ## Emails — Unified Light Theme

-Both emails: #faf8f4 bg, compass logo image + WANDR wordmark + gold tagline (shared LOGO_BLOCK constant in Worker), #6b5f52 body text, #c8992a CTA button.
+All emails: #faf8f4 bg, compass logo image + WANDR wordmark + gold tagline (shared LOGO_BLOCK constant in Worker), #6b5f52 body text, #c8992a CTA button.
+BCC on all outgoing emails: hello@wandrplan.com

 Logo in emails: hosted at https://raw.githubusercontent.com/ankurjbordoloi/ankurjbordoloi.github.io/main/wandr_logo_new_notext.png

 ### Itinerary email
-- Subject: "Your [DEST] itinerary is ready" / "Your personalised itinerary is ready"
+- Subject: "Your [Dest] itinerary is ready — Wandr" (normal case, not all-caps) / "Your personalised itinerary is ready — Wandr"
-- Title: "Your trip to [DEST]" / "Your trip to a destination we recommend for you"
+- Title: "Your trip to [Dest]" / "Your trip to a destination we recommend for you"
 - CTA → why.html#consultant

 ### Consultation confirmation email